-Piezo and under-saddle pickup systems are convenient, sure, but nothing captures acoustic sound like a microphone positioned near the soundhole; the only problem is you have to stay glued to that spot.
+Piezo and under-saddle pickup systems are convenient, sure, but nothing captures acoustic guitar sound like a microphone positioned near the soundhole; the only problem is you have to stay glued to that spot.

 The Indiegogo-funded iSolo wireless mic aims to provide the best of both worlds thanks to a small - the smallest in the world, apparently - cardioid-like condenser microphone and preamp that you can mount to the guitar's body, which pairs with a stompbox-like receiver for playing live and a USB receiver for recording direct to computers or mobile devices.
 It certainly sounds pretty convincing from the video above.